uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 - make any accounting adjustments as needed
 - receive nudges and prompts from HMRC
 - submit any other income sources
-- make a final declaration to submit a tax return
+- submit a tax return
 - make an amendment to a submitted tax return

 HMRC will provide APIs to support submission of all personal data items under Self Assessment as set out above - that is, all the things individuals need to do to comply with their Income Tax obligations.
 This will create market demand for compatible software that enables users to finalise the entirety of their tax affairs.